BlckHawker/Productivity-App/PROJECT PLAN.md

 - Save up to 20 views across all projects
 - Give each view a custom name.
 View names must be unique

+The system includes a default, non-deletable "Today" view that automatically shows all tasks with a desired date or deadline matching the current day.
+This view cannot be renamed, deleted, nor modified in any way.

 ### Filter

 Users can filter tasks by structured attributes.
 Filters allow conditions and ranges, and multiple filters can be combined (except for directly conflicting rules).

-Example conflict: You cannot combine "no desired date” with “desired date range."
+Example conflict: You cannot combine "no desired date" with "desired date range."

 Available filters: